yousfsboushra/bookandstay/README.md

 -   Open the extracted folder

--   If port 9000 is not available on your device, you can change it in file `docker-compose.yml` line 6 _Please note that some test cases depend on the docker port, so they won't succeed_
+-   If port 9000 is not available on your device, you can change it in file `docker-compose.yml` line 6

 -   Build the docker: image using the command `docker-compose build`